ThisIsMirk/nba_ROTY_predictor/README.md

     - scripts/: Python scripts for data scraping and other utilities.
     - reports/: Interactive reports and visualizations created with Power BI.
     - README.md: This README file.

+# License
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the content, but ensure you comply with the terms of the license.